defold/doc/docs/en/manuals/lua.md

 ## Lua contexts in Defold

 All variables that you declare are by default global, meaning that they are available through all parts of the Lua runtime context.
-Defold has a setting `shared_state` setting in "game.project" that controls this context.
+Defold has a setting *shared_state* setting in *game.project* that controls this context.
 If the option is set, all scripts, GUI scripts and the render script are evaluated in the same Lua context and global variables are visible everywhere.
 If the option is not set, the engine executes scripts, GUI scripts and the render script in separate contexts.

 ![Contexts](images/lua/lua_contexts.png)